Shahid Jameel: Biography

 Shahid Jameel was born on 8 August 1957 in the Indian state of Uttar Pradesh to Abdul Majid Siddiqui, a medical academic, and his wife Jameela Aleem.
 His maternal grandfather was Dr. Abdul Aleem.
-He obtained a BSc degree from Aligarh Muslim University in 1977 and an MSc degree in chemistry from the Indian Institute of Technology Kanpur in 1979.
-(Note: Long link – please select J and click on Shahid Jameel to see details) Jameel did his doctoral studies at Washington State University where he received his PhD degree in biochemistry in 1984.
+He obtained a Bachelor of Science degree from Aligarh Muslim University in 1977 and an Master of Science degree in chemistry from the Indian Institute of Technology Kanpur in 1979.
+(Note: Long link – please select J and click on Shahid Jameel to see details) Jameel did his doctoral studies at Washington State University where he received his Doctor of Philosophy degree in biochemistry in 1984.
 Jameel performed his postdoctoral work on molecular virology at the Department of Microbiology and Immunology of University of Colorado Health Sciences Center.
 Three years later, he joined the institute as an assistant professor at the division of rheumatology.
 His stay there lasted a year and on his return to India in 1988, he joined International Centre for Genetic Engineering and Biotechnology (ICGEB) where he established the Virology Research Group.
 He continued his research at ICGEB as a senior scientist and the head of the virology research group for around 25 years.
 In 2013, he moved to Wellcome Trust DBT India Alliance as its chief executive officer and holds the position.
 He was short listed as one of the five choices for the post of the vice chancellor of Aligarh Muslim University in January 2017 and remained in contention when the list was later shortened to three by AMU Court.